alexandrglm/node-multihost/README.md

-# # node-multihost
+# node-multihost
 ## Multi-Server Routing Framework
+A Dev/Prod. framework that enables hosting multiple independent web applications (microservers) within a single, using Node, React, Vite.

+Each microserver maintains its own frontend, backend logic, and assets whilst sharing common infrastructure.

+Domain-based routing automatically directs requests to the appropriate microserver.

 ---

-Milk every drop of the very limited free-tier accounts on services like Render.com
+Milk every drop of the very limited free-tier accounts on services like Render.com ... or just keep an organised structure of multiple services where mandatory!
 ![head](./README/head-min.png)

-A Dev/Prod. framework that enables hosting multiple independent web applications (microservers) within a single.

-Each microserver maintains its own frontend, backend logic, and assets whilst sharing common infrastructure.

-Domain-based routing automatically directs requests to the appropriate microserver.

-What you develop is exactly what you get.
-You can optimize server costs by **pushing to the limits the very limited free-tier options on platforms like Render.com**, ...or simply, maintain an organised structure of multiple services where necessary.

 ---